joravkumar/GCTranscriptionConnector-Google/README.md

   - Contains the `AudioHookServer` class, which manages:
     - Session lifecycle (open, ping, close, etc.).
     - Audio frame processing and rate limiting.
-    - Transcription and translation event sending back to Genesys Cloud.
+    - Transcription and (optionally) translation event sending back to Genesys Cloud.
+  - For probe connections, the server sends the list of supported languages (as defined in the `SUPPORTED_LANGUAGES` environment variable) to Genesys Cloud.

 - **google_speech_transcription.py**
   - Implements the `StreamingTranscription` class for real-time transcription using Google Cloud Speech-to-Text.